Assistant Professor, Canada Research Chair in Particle Technology and Combustion Engineering, P.Eng.

 |Phone:||613-520-2600 x 7119|

-M Reza Kholghy is an Assistant Professor and a Canada Research Chair in Particle Technology and Combustion Engineering.
+Dr. Reza Kholghy is an Assistant Professor, a Canada Research Chair in Particle Technology and Combustion Engineering and a registered Professional Engineer (P.Eng.) in the province of Ontario.
 Dr. Kholghy is the director of Energy and Particle Technology Laboratory in the Department of Mechanical and Aerospace Engineering at Carleton University since 2019.
-He received his bachelor of science in aerospace engineering from Sharif University of Technology, Iran (2010) with a focus on jet engine propulsion.
-He then received his MSc (2012) and PhD (2016) from the University of Toronto, Canada focusing on combustion chemistry and nanoparticle aerosol dynamics and taught Fundamentals of Computer Programming and Fundamentals of Combustion.
-After his PhD, he was a research associate and lecturer at the Swiss Federal Institute of Technology (ETH Zurich) teaching Mass Transfer and Micro-Nano-Particle Technology and developed multi-scale design tools for nanoparticle synthesis with flames.
+He received his BASc in aerospace engineering with highest honors from Sharif University of Technology, Iran (2010) with a focus on jet engine propulsion.
+He then received his MASc (2012) and PhD (2016) mentored by Prof. Murray J. Thomson from the University of Toronto, Canada focusing on combustion chemistry and nanoparticle aerosol dynamics and taught Fundamentals of Computer Programming and Fundamentals of Combustion.
+After his PhD, he was a research associate and lecturer at the Swiss Federal Institute of Technology (ETH Zurich) mentored by Prof. Sotiris E. Pratsinis teaching Mass Transfer and Micro-Nano-Particle Technology and developed multi-scale design tools for nanoparticle synthesis with flames.

-His research focuses on novel energy storage technologies using energetic particles, multi-scale design of nanoparticle synthesis processes in gas phase as well as particulate emissions from combustion and their impact on climate change.
+His research focuses on novel energy storage technologies using energetic particles, process design for green house gas conversion, multi-scale design of nanoparticle synthesis processes in gas phase as well as particulate emissions from combustion and their impact on climate change.
 He has made significant and novel contributions that improve our understanding of critical processes involved in carbonaceous nanoparticle formation during combustion.
 These contributions have helped mitigate emissions of particulate matter from combustion devices and paved the way for developing efficient processes for the synthesis of valuable nanoparticles.